MidSpike/iris-utilities/README.md

 ### Who was I.R.I.S.
 Utilities created by?

 I.R.I.S.
-Utilities was created by Tyler S. Resch from [MidSpike.Com](https://midspike.com/).
+Utilities was created by Tyler S. Resch (aka MidSpike) from [MidSpike.Com](https://midspike.com/).

 ### Why is I.R.I.S.
 Utilities on GitHub?

 There are a few reasons for this:

-1) I decided that I.R.I.S.
+1) I.R.I.S.
 Utilities is a Discord Bot for the people; therefore, it's source-code should be viewable by the public.

-2) Open-source software is good for the end-user: bug fixes, security patches, and general improvements can be made faster.
+2) Open-source is beneficial: bug fixes, security patches, and general improvements can be made faster.

-3) By making the source-code public, I hope to allow people to scrutinize my work to make I.R.I.S.
-Utilities even better.
+3) By having public source-code, people can scrutinize the I.R.I.S.
+Utilities codebase to make it even better.

-4) Additionally, by being open-source, this provides new Discord bot developers with an educational resource.
+4) This repository provides new Discord bot developers with an educational resource to reference.

 ---